 Spoon about 1/2 cup of apple chunks into each glass, making a thick layer that fills the bottom.
 Scatter crisp crumbles on top -- anywhere from 2 to 5 tablespoons on each parfait.
 Plop 1/2 cup or so of whipped cream on top of the crisp crumbles.

 Food is at the very heart of Latin culture.
 The savory aroma of a favourite dish can transport you back to a time and place half a world away.
-TLN’s lifestyle shows take you on a culinary tour while serving up the best food and recipes from Italy and Latin America.
+TLN’s lifestyle shows take you on a culinary tour while serving up the best food and recipes from Italy, Latin America and all over the world.
 Buon Appetito! ¡Buen apetito!

 Ciao Italia Recipes